lucacastoro/pumpkins/README.md

 # 🎃 Pumpkins
 Yet another Python API for Jenkins.
 Buy one now, you get a Docker image FOR FREE!
+This library is built on top of `python-jenkins`, and his purpose is just that of offering a simple(r), more "pythonic" interface.

+## Building
 Build the image with (from the repo root directory):

 `docker build -f Dockerfile -t pumpkins .`

+## Deployment
 Launch the container with:

 `docker run -h pumpkins --rm -it -p 8080:8080 -v $PWD:/staging pumpkins # $PWD:/staging or whatever`